 The simple explanation is that protein is made up of amino acids.
 The human body actually needs 20 amino acids to keep you alive and functioning normally.
 Each of the 20 has its own “super power” to your body.
 Some stimulate brain functions, some stimulate digestion, some are required for muscle repair, and more.

-Of the 20 amino acids that the human body requires, your body can actually synthesize 11 on its own, from other foods.
-The remaining 9 are considered “essential amino acids” (meaning, your body has no way of getting them unless you eat them).
+Of the 20 amino acids that the human body requires, your body can actually synthesize 11 on its own.
+The remaining 9 are considered essential amino acids.
+That means that your body has no way of getting them unless you eat them).

 This is the fundamental principle behind recovery drinks that contain BCAAs.
-“Drink this, and it stimulates the body to start synthesizing proteins, which are useful for muscle repair, and lots of other things”.
-In fact, just the three amino acids in a BCAA make up 1/3rd of muscle protein all by themselves!
+If you drink them, it stimulates the body to start synthesizing proteins, which are useful for muscle repair, and lots of other things.
+In fact, just the three amino acids in a BCAA make up a third of muscle protein all by themselves!
 Cool, right?

 When should you take a BCAA?

-- Right after a workout: Same as above, while speeding up recovery time and decreasing muscle soreness.
+- Right after a workout: Same as above, but it also speeds up recovery time and decreases muscle soreness.